Wire rope spooling technology

-Wire rope spooling technology is the technology to prevent wire rope getting snagged when spooled, especially in multiple layers on a drum.
+Wire rope spooling technology refers to engineering methods and devices designed to ensure that wire rope winds smoothly onto a drum without snagging, overlapping, or uneven layering.
+These techniques are particularly important when ropes are spooled in multiple layers, as improper winding can cause damage, reduce service life, and compromise safety.
+Spooling systems may incorporate specialized grooving, guiding mechanisms, or tensioning devices to control rope placement and maintain consistent winding patterns.

 History

 Ever since the development of wire rope, comprising multiple wire strands, spooling the wire has presented technical challenges.
 When wrapped in multiple layers, the upper layers have a tendency to crush the lower layers, while the lower layers have a tendency to pinch upper layers.
 The rubbing of rope against rope also has a tendency to cause wear.

 These problems were addressed by Frank L. LeBus Sr., a supplier of drilling equipment to the oilfields of Texas, USA, who in 1938, patented the use of a groove bar on hoisting drums to guide the spooling of rope.
 Grooved shape steel segments were simply welded or screwed to existing plain steel drums.

 Ever since then, drum groovings have been widely used to guide the spooling of wire rope onto and off winch drums.

 Introducing a continuous helical groove onto the drum, like the thread of a screw, provides a way to guide the rope when spooling onto or off a drum.
 However this has been shown to work effectively only when the rope is wrapped in a single layer.
 When the rope is wrapped in multiple layers, problems remain.

 Frank LeBus introduced a grooving pattern that put the groove parallel to the flanges of the drum, except for a single slanted section across the drum face to act as crossover point, moving the rope along by the width of the groove with every revolution.

 While the Lebus family business continues to produce this equipment today, their patents have expired.
 The Lebus name, however, is a registered trademark owned by the Lebus family business so the term "Lebus Drum" specifically refers to products of Lebus International.